Standard Electrocardiography

 1. A standard electrocardiogram (ECG) is a recording of cardiac electrical potentials using electrodes connected to form 12 leads:

-a) Standard (bipolar) limb leads, marked as I, II, III.
+a) Standard (bipolar) limb leads are called I, II, III.

-b) Augmented (unipolar) limb leads, marked as aVL, aVR, aVF.
+b) Augmented (unipolar) limb leads are called aVL, aVR, and aVF.

-2) Precordial (unipolar) leads, marked as V1 to V6.
-Location of the electrodes on the chest: Figure 1.
+2) Precordial (unipolar) leads are called V1 to V6.
+Electrode location on the chest: Figure 20.2-1.
 When inferior wall myocardial infarction is diagnosed, leads Vr3 and Vr4 should be recorded routinely to exclude right ventricular infarction (an indirect sign of a coexisting right ventricular infarction is an ST-segment elevation ≥0.5 mm in leads Vr3 and Vr4 at the J point).

 1) Positive (upward) or negative (downward) deflections are called the P, Q, R, S, T, and U waves.
-The Q+R+S waves form the QRS complex (or QS complex if the R wave is absent).
+The Q, R, and S waves together form the QRS complex (or the QS complex if the R wave is absent).

 2) A horizontal line between the U and P waves, or between the T and P waves if the U wave is absent, is called the isoelectric line (baseline) of the ECG.

-3) Parts of the line between the P wave and the QRS complex and between the QRS complex and the T wave are called the PR segment and the ST segment, respectively.
+3) The line between the P wave and the QRS complex is called the PR segment.
+The line between the QRS complex and the T wave is called the ST segment.

-4) Parts of the line consisting of a wave and the adjacent segment are called intervals, for instance, the PR interval, the QT interval.
+4) Intervals consist of a wave and the adjacent segment, for instance, the PR interval or the QT interval.

-3. ECG is registered on a millimeter grid that allows the measurement of the heart rate as well as durations and amplitudes of individual waveforms.
+3. ECG is registered on a millimeter grid that records the heart rate as well as durations and amplitudes of individual waveforms (Figure 20.2-3):

-1) At the standard paper speed of 25 mm/s, the distance between the two thin lines of the grid (the small box) represents an interval of 0.04 seconds, and the distance between the two thick (darkened) lines (the large box) represents an interval of 0.2 seconds (Figure 3).
+1) At the standard paper speed of 25 mm/s, the distance between the two thin lines of the grid (the small box) represents an interval of 0.04 seconds, and the distance between the two thick (darkened) lines (the large box) represents an interval of 0.2 seconds.
 At the speed of 50 mm/s, they represent intervals of 0.02 seconds and 0.1 seconds, respectively.

-2) The standardization (calibration) mark is a 10-mm calibrating deflection representing a 1 mV signal.
-If the 1 mV signal produces a deflection of more or less than 10 mm, the amplitude of the wave must be corrected according to the formula: corrected amplitude (mm) = measured amplitude (mm) × 10 mm / standardization mark (mm).
+2) The standardization (calibration) mark is a 10-mm calibrating deflection representing 1 mV.
+If the 1-mV signal produces a deflection of more or less than 10 mm, the amplitude of the wave must be corrected according to the formula: corrected amplitude (mm) = measured amplitude (mm) × 10 mm / standardization mark (mm).

 1. Determine the paper speed.